DRMF/mediawiki-extensions-MathMenu/doc/md/setup.md

 	<script src="./build/release/JOBAD.js"></script>
 ```

-If you want to minimize bandwith and just want to embed JOABD onto your webpage, you can include the minified version:
+If you want to minimize bandwith and just want to embed JOBAD onto your webpage, you can include the minified version:

 ```html
 	<script src="./build/release/JOBAD.min.js"></script>